On September 9, 1971, "Imagine", John Lennon's second studio album, was released.

 The track "It's So Hard" is a classic blues piece released as a b-side for the theme song "Imagine".
 Lennon describes in the song the difficulties in life, which all have one solution - "love".
 The song features saxophonist King Curtis whom Lennon admired, in his latest recording.
 Curtis was murdered just one month before the album was released in America.

-The first side of the vinyl ends with "I Don't Want to Be a Soldier Mama" which brings us the protested John Lennon.
+The first side of the vinyl ends with "I Don't Want to Be a Soldier Mama" which brings us to the protest of John Lennon.
 A monotonous and mesmerizing blues-rock piece that features George Harrison's slide work.
-The song was recorded during the same sessions of the previous song "It's So Hard" so here too the saxophonist King Curtis is hosted.
+The song was recorded during the same sessions as the previous song "It's So Hard" so here too the saxophonist King Curtis is hosted.
 During those February 1971 sessions, the song "Power to the People" was also recorded and released as a single.
 Another interesting artist featured here is Mike Pinder from the band Moody Blues.
 The song won an interesting cover version of the supergroup "Mad Season", which appears among other things on their live album Live at The Moore.

-The second side of the vinyl opens with another protest song - "Gimme Some Truth", which similar to the song "Jealous Guy" was also written during Lennon's and the Beatles stay in Rishikesh, In India in 1968.
+The second side of the vinyl opens with another protest song - "Gimme Some Truth", which similar to the song "Jealous Guy" was also written during Lennon's and the Beatle's stay in Rishikesh, India in 1968.
 What influenced Lennon to write the song is, among others, "The Mỹ Lai massacre" In the Vietnam War and the cover-up attempts by the U.S. government, led by President Richard Nixon.
 Lennon explicitly refers to Nixon as 'trick-dicky,' a nickname for Nixon that became popular during the Watergate affair.

 Immediately after that comes one of Lennon's beautiful and melting songs "Oh My Love".
 The first demo for the song was released in 1968, after the sessions for the Beatles' White Album.
 The lyrics were written by Yoko Ono, who this time received credit for writing together with Lennon, after a miscarriage in the sixth month of her pregnancy.
-Also in this song George Harrison participates in playing the electric guitar.
+Also in this song, George Harrison participates in playing the electric guitar.

 We get to one of the powerful songs from the album "How Do You Sleep?", In which Lennon spares no words against his Beatles bandmate Paul McCartney.
-Contrary to McCartney's hidden messages against Lennon on the cover of the album "Ram", Lennon goes head on for the attack and does not spare the arrows of criticism against McCartney, in words like:
+Contrary to McCartney's hidden messages against Lennon on the cover of the album "Ram", Lennon goes head-on for the attack and does not spare the arrows of criticism against McCartney, in words like:

 "The only thing you done was yesterday And since you've gone you're just another day